Making The Fake News

 Bentonville, the headquarters for Walmart, is a town that invests a lot of money in building and shaping an artistic and cultural identity.
 It’s also a town in which the corporate presence of Walmart is strongly felt.

-Real Community Art Show
+A Real Community Art Show

 At the time, a series of recent Supreme Court rulings, including the Citizens United and Hobby Lobby cases, had shifted the definition of a corporation.
 These cases extended some of the rights that were previously only guaranteed to individuals to corporations as well.

-Jeremy was asking himself, “What is the difference between a person and a corporation?
+Jeremy was asking himself, “What is the difference between a person and a corporation?”

 Like a lot of people in America at the time, Jeremy was asking himself, “What is the difference between a person and a corporation?”.
 Jeremy followed the logic to an entertaining conclusion, “If a corporation can have a religion, or support a political candidate, then can a corporation enter a community art show?”
 An art event in a corporate town seemed like the perfect backdrop to find out and a fake news story was born.